RezBuilds/sovereign/README.md

 10. Electrum - enable update check.
 Click ```No```.
 We will always verify and update our software ourselves.

 ## Add some watch-only addresses
-We will use these to confirm Electrs & Bitcoin Core are connected correctly.
+We will use these to confirm Electrs & Bitcoin Knots are connected correctly.
 1. From the Electrum window press CTRL+N, this will bring up the ```New/Restore``` menu.
 2. Choose a name for your wallet, you can just name the wallet something like ```satoshi_address``` or ```mr100```.
 Click ```Next```.
 3. Select ```Import Bitcoin addresses or private keys```, click ```Next```.